shesgottadevelopit/dev-log/log.md

 </details>
 --->
+## Entry No. 032
+**Tuesday 7/21/2020**
+Soooooooo, I'm pretty sure I did some work on "Lemons" on Friday but didn't bother adding it to the log, my bad.

+Today, I decided to update my Maintenance Mode plugin & theme template.
+The way it currently works is:
+- The plugin checks if the theme has a `maintenance.php` file and if it does it renders it
+- If it doesn't, it checks the plugin directory to see if it has a maintenance.php file
+- If the plugin doesn't it renders a simple message.

+Today I added an option that allows me to build out the content & messaging for the Maintenance Mode page like I would on every page.
+As I'm typing this, I realize I could probably add this to the plugin, so it it works out-of-the-box.
+I think I might do that too but would need to figure out how to pull in all of the regular theme assets.

+Proud of myself.
+It is 11:14p right now and I've been working on this since about 6pm (I've done other things but mostly this).

+I love solving a problem.

+## Entry No. 031
+**Thursday 07/16/2020**
+I was able to consolidate all of my starter themes into a single one that I'm calling "Lemons".

+Next I will:
+- make any updates pulling in changes from the master _s theme
+- look into incorporating the Theme Alliance Hooks feature
+- update CSS to make it cleaner, pulling in items from my Genesis Starter and other more final custom themes.
+I'll also see what might be the easiest way to incorporate newer layout themes that utilize grid & flexbox.
+Your girl is still with the floats.

+Yesterday I spent more time than I'd like to admit trying to copy over a local database into a new WP install.
+I figured it out early this morning.
+No more installs until I have to.
+But I did it this time because it guaranteed I'd be working with the same set of test content instead of having to reimport it all over again.

+## Entry No. 030
+**Wednesday 07/15/2020**
+Today I installed those essential plugins and I'm going to try and do a quick clean up.
+I have like 5 different boilerplate theme versions and I need to figure out what is the most updated, get rid of the others and use that as my baseline.

+## Entry No. 029
+**Tuesday 07/14/2020**
+Soooo on to the next project.
+This is sort of a mini-admin project.
+I'm basically going to update my boilerplate WP theme, pulling in new stuff from the WP Underscores theme.

+Later I might also refine my Genesis boilerplate theme called Eve.

+In order to do this, I'm doing a few things, mostly optional:
+- create new Wordpress instance in WAMP (install the software & setup the database)
+- set up a virtual host
+- upload test content from 3 different sources

+Next I'll need to
+- Update the content so it aligns with the theme I'm planning to develop
+- Create additional pages
+- Install essential plugins

 ## Entry No. 028
 **Saturday 07/11/2020**
 Whewwww what a journey!
 [She's Gotta Develop It](https://shesgottadevelopit.com) is live now!
 I got an MVP up and of course there are things to fix but I need to remind myself it does not **have** to be perfect.
 Can't believe this all started in February 2020.
 I set up all of the appropriate redirects from the older site.
 I'm happy I got that done now I can move on to my other projects.
 My goal moving forward to is to reduce the amount of time it takes for me to turnaround one of these "custom" builds.